woolgathering/woolgathering.github.io/work/research/bandoneon/bandoneon.md

 ---
-layout: default
+layout: post
 permalink: /work/research/bandoneon
 ---

 # So Weiner, Burnham, and Tudor walk into a bar...

 A paper on David Tudor's _Bandoneon! (a combine)_ via Jack Burnham and Norbert Weiner.
-The nicely formatted PDF with images is [here](./bandoneon/sundstrom_weinerBurnhamTudor.pdf).
+The nicely formatted PDF with images is [here](./bandoneon/sundstrom_burr_weinerBurnhamTudor.pdf).
 Text is reproduced below.

 <html xmlns="http://www.w3.org/1999/xhtml" lang="" xml:lang="">
 <head>